yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 # Changes since the -00 draft
 - Added CSV injection to security considerations (#30
 - Added a reference to RFC 7111 (#27)

+# Changes since the -01 draft
+- TBD

 # Note to Readers